Configuring Basic macOS Management in Workspace ONE UEM

 - The screen will be displayed as grayscale, and the cursor will be extra-large.

 Device lock for macOS devices causes the machine to reboot into a firmware-lock screen.
-This lock screen occurs at the firmware level prior to OS boot.
-This exercise helps you to configure a macOS device lock.
+This lock screen appears before the OS boots.
+This exercise guides you through configuring a macOS device lock.

 Workspace ONE UEM supports a firmware-based device lock for macOS.
 The device cannot be booted until the device lock code has been entered.
 This exercise helps you to configure device lock for macOS.

-- Select List View.
-Then, select your enrolled macOS device.
+- On the Devices List View, select your enrolled macOS device.

 - When prompted, enter a Device Lock Code.
 For this exercise, enter